Wolox/react-native-renavigate/README.md

 }
 ```

-The `RootSceneContainer` component is our wrapper of react native Navigator, and will properly transform store changes into routes transitions.
+The [RootSceneContainer](docs/API.md#RootSceneContainer) component is our wrapper of react native Navigator, and will properly transform store changes into routes transitions.
 These store changes are triggered by renavigate actions, stay tunned!

 ###### * Using tabs
-Our root component will need the tab definitions to properly handle them.
+Our root component will need the [tab definitions](docs/API.md#tab-definitions) to properly handle them.
-The tabs definition must follow the following format:

 ```js
 const tabs = [